Outfluencer/Minecraft-XDP-eBPF/README.md

 # How to install
 Download the latest release from the release tab or compile the xdp_loader yourself.
 And run the `./xdp_loader`.
 You can also run it in a screen.
+Note: if you exit the xdp loader, the xdp programm will be unloaded, as the loader is needed to manage connection state maps.

 # Compilation requirements
 `sudo apt update && sudo apt install -y clang xxd gcc-multilib libbpf-dev libxdp-dev`